One of the fastest ways in the world to establish an Internet presence is with a simple WordPress blog.

 Want to know more?
 They have a section of their site specifically targeted to people looking to host their WordPress blog, and that’s worth checking out – especially since even their “Turbo” option clocks in at just $9.31 per month.

 HostWinds web hosting is designed for “enterprise solutions,” and you won’t find their website particularly advertising toward your segment—those looking to install WordPress.
 But the web hosting prices here are competitive, including $4/month in shared web hosting services.
-What you might really like here?
+What might you really like here?
 The unlimited bandwidth and disk space that comes even with their affordable options.
 This makes HostWinds worthy of consideration if you’re looking to build an online shop with your web presence.

 GoDaddy is a controversial name on this list.
 Not only is GoDaddy notorious for its controversial ads, but it’s one of the “big guys” on the block that a lot of people like to complain about.
-And while GoDaddy is famous for trying to upsell you so much that $7.99/month seems unrealistic, the truth is…you don’t have to buy anything they’re selling.
+And while GoDaddy is famous for trying to upsell you so much that $10/month seems unrealistic, the truth is…you don’t have to buy anything they’re selling.
 Just make your own decisions.

 We couldn’t let this list go by without addressing A Small Orange, which makes a point of expressly targeting those setting up WordPress hosting – and we like that.
 For the small plan, you’ll pay just $5.45 per month, paid annually, and you’ll find the usual features here, like 1-click WordPress Installation.

 Which among these choices is the best one for your new WordPress site?
 Honestly, you can probably click over to any of these and have a site set up later today – without any buyer’s remorse.
 But it’s worth checking out the list to see if there’s an individual service or to that lines up with your specific goals.
 Happy blogging.